MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 You can then configure a rule that enforces that transactions are rejected when they have a [risk score](ap-scorecard.md#risk-model-score) above the specified threshold for that product type.
 For information on about how to create effective rules to customize your business logic, see [Rules](rules.md).

 ## Upload a list
 You can upload organized data in a list file to Fraud Protection and then reference the list in a [rule](rules.md).

-> [!IMPORTANT]
-> When working with sensitive personal data or highly regulated data types, take care to upload this data only from a secure network location.
-This type of data may include:<br><br>- Biometric data, genetic data, or any data related to health. <br>- Personal data revealing racial or ethnic origin or religious views; or <br>- Personal data, which by their nature, are sensitive or privacy, such as data concerning a person’s sexual orientation or philosophical beliefs.<br><br>We recommend that you do not include this type of data in the files that you upload. <br><br>For information on how data is used and protected in Fraud Protection, see [Security, compliance, and data subject requests](security-compliance.md).
+The file must adhere to the specifications described in [Required list format](lists.md#required-list-format).

 **To upload a list to Fraud Protection:**